giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 __Note__: In the above snippet you need to change the `<CLUSTERID>` and `<BASEDOMAIN>` variables for the real values, the cluster ID that represent your cluster and the base domain that you use for your installation respectively.

-## Deploy DEX app to your cluster
+## Deploy Dex app to your cluster

 In this guide, we will use a `dex` deployment for each cluster that we want to authenticate against.
-There are different ways to architecture how your authenticate against your Kubernetes API with an OIDC tool, but in my opinion using a single `dex` deployment by cluster offers to be more resilient and independent that having a single dex instance for all.
+There are different ways to architecture how your authenticate against your Kubernetes API with an OIDC tool, but in my opinion using a single `dex` deployment by cluster offers to be more resilient and independent that having a single Dex instance for all.

 In Giant Swarm, we have built an [App Platform](https://docs.giantswarm.io/app-platform/) that helps us to deploy apps across clusters using a single API endpoint.
 In this example, we define a configmap with the `dex` values configuration and an App custom resource with the parameters to install the application in the desired cluster.